hpresnall/yodeler/ROADMAP.md

 - [x] Configure ZFS
 - [x] Support for image, device and PCI passthrough disks on VMs
 - [x] Add backup and / or shared mount support for durable VM configuration data
-- [ ] Add backup scripts for each server role & configure nightly backups
+- [x] Add backup scripts for each server role & configure nightly backups
+- [] Add backup script on vmhosts that create differential backups for each VM

 ## Build Server
 - [x] Configure basic build tools